At a Glance

 ✨Demonstrate Your Leadership Skills

 As a Senior Early Childhood Educator, you'll be expected to lead and support your colleagues.
-Prepare to discuss your leadership style and provide examples of how you've successfully guided teams or individuals in the past.
+Prepare to discuss your leadership style and provide examples of how you've successfully guided teams or implemented new practices in your past positions.

 ✨Familiarise Yourself with Local and National Guidance

-Research the relevant local and national guidelines for early childhood education.
-Be ready to discuss how you would implement these in your practice, ensuring that you meet the needs of individual children effectively.
+Research the relevant local and national guidelines that govern early childhood education.
+Be ready to discuss how you would implement these guidelines in your role, showcasing your understanding of best practices in the field.

 ✨Prepare Questions for the Interviewers